 Lake Pátzcuaro

-The Lake Pátzcuaro watershed extends 50 kilometers east-west and 33 kilometers from north to south.
+Lake Pátzcuaro watershed extends 50 km east-west and 33 km from north to south.

 Lake Pátzcuaro lies at an elevation of 1920 meters, is the center of the basin, and is surrounded by volcanic mountains with very steep slopes.
 It has an average depth of 5 meters and a maximum of 11.